darafferty/rapthor/docs/source/preparation.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 If self calibration is to be done (see :ref:`rapthor_strategy` for information about defining a processing strategy), Rapthor requires an initial model to start the calibration of the first iteration (after the first iteration, Rapthor will use the model that is the result of the previous iteration).
 If such a model is available, it can be specified using the :term:`input_skymodel` option in the parset.
 Typically, however, an initial model is not available, in which case Rapthor can either generate the model (recommended) or download one.
 See below for more information on these options.

+The input sky model consists of a list of sources stored in a plain text file, their coordinates, flux density, and other relevant parameters.
+For the curious reader, an overview of the data format is available in the `WSClean manual <https://wsclean.readthedocs.io/en/latest/component_list.html>`_.

 .. _auto_sky_generation: